Hans My Hedgehog: Variants

+German

 Another version is "Der Lustige Zaunigel" ("The Merry Hedgehog"; actually "Porcupine" (Note: The tale itself states that Zaunigel is Stachelschwein or "porcupine".)) collected by Heinrich Pröhle and published in 1854.
 (Note: Grimm says Pröhle's Märchen für Kinder, No. 13, but the correct title is Märchen für die jugend.
 The tale is not included in Pröhle's Haus- und Volksmärchen (1853).)